scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ~~~~

 - `signature_algorithm`: Specifies the algorithm to compute the signature.
-- `verification_key_id`: Holds the serialized data defined by the `VerificationKeyID` message type.
-The `VerificationKeyID` message contains more information that is relevant to signing and verifying PCBs and other control-plane messages.
-The `VerificationKeyID` message type includes the following fields (see also the above code block):
+- `verification_key_id`: Contains information that is relevant to signing and verifying PCBs and other control-plane messages.
+It includes the following fields (see also the above code block):
   - `isd_as`: The ISD-AS number of the current AS.
   - `subject_key_id`: Refers to the certificate that contains the public key needed to verify this PCB's signature.
   - `trc_base`: Defines the *base* number of the latest Trust Root Configuration (TRC) available to the signer at the time of the signature creation.